serverless/serverless/docs/providers/fn/guide/intro.md

 The Serverless Framework is different than other application frameworks because:
 * It manages your code as well as your infrastructure
-* It supports multiple languages (Node.js, Python, Ruby)
+* It supports multiple languages (Node.js, Python, Ruby, Go)

 ## Core Concepts